-Maintaining a high level of infection control is the responsibility of all health care staff working with individuals with tracheostomy and mechanical ventilation in order to ensure the safety of the patient, visitors and staff.
+Maintaining a high level of infection control is the responsibility of all health care staff working with any patient, particularly with individuals with tracheostomy and mechanical ventilation in order to ensure the safety of the patient, visitors and staff.
 Infection may be bacterial (gram negative organisms, Streptococcus pneumoniae, Haemophilus influenzae, Staphylococci and b Haemolytic Streptococcus Group A) or viral (respiratory synctial virus, parainfluenza) in nature.

 Infection rates may be reduced with standard infection control procedures (hand hygiene, personal protective equipment), decontamination of respiratory equipment, reducing the potential for aspiration, reducing sedation needs, improving secretion management, and adequate tracheostomy cleaning and care.
 Weaning and decannulation will have the greatest impact on reducing the risk of infection.

 Educate health care workers about infection control procedures and prevention methods to improve competency and adherence to hospital infection control procedures.
 Educate workers according to the worker’s level of responsibility in the health care setting and involve workers in the implementation of intervention to prevent infections by using performance improvement tools and techniques.

 The infections most frequently associated with tracheostomy are either tracheobronchitis or mainly pneumonia, with up to 60% of hospitalized patients developing pneumonia (Ahmed, QA, 2001).
 Diagnosis of an infection is sometimes difficult because patients with tracheostomy are often colonized with potentially pathogenic bacteria.
 The diagnosis is often made on clinical features such as cough, purulent secretion, systemic signs of infection, impairments in gas exchange and the presence of an infiltrate on chest x-ray, should also be checked.